matjaz99/OpenMp3Player/README.md

 - validators moved from io to web package
 - TagValidator for duplicate tags
 - DirectoryValidator to check a directory before adding to playlists
+- input fields are required, error message is displayed

 2.1.1